mbrownnycnyc/splunkconf19/theconf.md

 * discover new connections (part of baselining a host)
   * store stuff in a CSV
 * remember when we are architecting, we need to place the collectors at all critical locations

+---

+# Thursday

+## 10:30AM: Master Joining Datasets without using Join

+___ worth rewatching ___

+* cisco call manager TA
+* read the mapreduce paper
+* this is mostly about making searches efficient

+### intro:

+* why join and append are evil

+### why bad things are bad

+* review flow chart
+* use `stats` (it's really "group") instead of `join`

+#### what's wrong with join and append

+* fundamenttally slow
+* *results are truncated if you exceeed 50000 rows
+* search in seuare brackets is quietly autofinalized, when it's exec time ecedds 120 seconds
+* 2 jobs instead of 1 means extra overhead
+* autofinalize
+* breaking mapreduce

+#### what's wrong with transaction

+* it's design for edge cases... do not use it instead of stats

+#### mapreduce implementation

+* `sourcetype=cdr type=outgoing | stats sum(duration) by device_type`
+* sat we want to see the sum of all call durations for each of 5 devices_types, across a million calls storaged in 10 indexers
+* VALUE ADD: I definitedly should be using summary indexes
+* mapreduce:
+  * "pre commands" how the indexers know to send back only sufficient statistics
+  * look up categories of esarch commands:
+    * distributable streaming
+      * eval
+      * where
+      * saerch
+      * rename
+      * fillbull
+      * fields
+      * mvexpand
+      * rex
+    * transforming
+      * pre versionS:
+        * stats
+        * chart
+        * timechart
+      * no preversion
+        * join append

+#### testing if badness is happening

+* `timewrap` command
+* `addinfo` command
+* open the job inspector
+  * close the exectuiion costs
+  * open the search job operators
+    * remotesearch == should be generative and should always end in `| prestats ...`
+    * reportsearch == should be just the last command (like `chart`), should not be generative

+#### use `stats`

+* try to reduce data before using `join`, use `stats` before and during `join`
+* instead of using a `join`, actually use an `OR`, then `stats`
+* always use `stats values()`
+* also use `eval field if() | stats ...`
+  * try with execute a `eval replace()` within the `eval if()`
+* ALWAYS PIPE INTO `stats`
+* VALUE ADD: multivalue fields
+* use `eval` to eliminate events by settings them to `null()` if you don't want them.
+* use `eval {type}_duration=duration` <-- creates a dynamic name... then
+  * leverage `macros` that will intake these dynamic names
+* `inputlookup append=t` <-- look this up

+#### `streamstats` and `eventstats`

+* these are not distributable streaming vents
+* `searchtxn` <-- check this out for some interesting `transctions`

+#### two different time ranges

+* use `[]`, as you can now use `earliest` and `latest` within

+### resources

+* slack channels: #search-help, #tinfoilstats

+## 11:45AM: How Splunkbase identifies, resolves, and reviews incidents using Splunk>Investigates

+### purposes of splunkbase

+* app distribution platform
+  * apps bhy splunk and 3rd party apps
+* APIs for app install from within Splunk
+* Users can extend the power of Splunk

+### what is Splunk>Investigate?

+* cloud-based application focused reducing time to incident resolution, improve collaboration and helping teams conduct effective postmortems.
+* what they do:
+  * alert
+  * investigate
+  * communication
+  * resolution
+  * review
+  * action
+* core capabilities:
+  * collaborate
+  * smart knowledge object library
+  * visual storytelling with dashboards
+  * add and process data seamlessly
+  * scalable cloud infrastructure

+### workbook examples

+  * go to workbook
+  * go to views and try to look
+  * start from scratch
+    * give it a title
+    * various objects are available
+    * can share to other people
+    * communication notes
+    * can add images
+      * can be annocated
+    * can issue searches
+      * can leverage visualizations
+    * child search bases it's search off a parent search
+    * You can optionally extract fields

+### functions
+  * add data to investigate
+  * can tansform data on import

+### licensing
+  * $45/seat
+  * there are data limitations

+### Q&A:

+* can you paste image data directly?
+* screenshare/video/gif sharing?
+* what does licensing look like?
+  * $45/user/month

+---

+## 1PM: Implementing Predictive Maintenance

+--> check out the game called Go
+--> this is a tlak on ML/AI really... it is a valuable use case, and the data source is not predictable (jet engines).

+### outline

+* why predicitive maintenance
+* intro to the solutions that will make a big impact in your org
+* get you pragmatic analytics skilsl for predicitive maintenance

+### intro

+* maturity curve from bottom to top
+  * reactive: example is light bulb
+    * use something until some fails
+  * preventative: example is changing your oil every 3000 miles
+    * maintaining at a regular schedule regardless of the condition
+  * condition-based
+  * predictive: example is impact a person can make
+    * maintaining at the optimal time based on data and prediction
+    * should be applied to all assets in operation
+    * high availability, cost savings, organizational efficiency
+  * ML/AI
+* what is predictive maintenance
+  * same item under different conditions have different maintenance needs
+* TA: Splunk Essentials for Predictive Maintenance

+### when to perform maintenance:
+* there is a optimization balance between economics and risk
+  * too long between maintenance, risk increases
+  * too short between, costs more
+  * analyze to maximize... so perform perventative maintenance before earliest previous failure

+### predicitive maintenance analytics process as within the TA:

+* stage 1: data collection
+* stage 2: data exploratio
+  * box plot / bar charts
+  * using a stdev
+* stage 3: analysis
+  * statistical approach
+    * anomaly detection
+    * remaining useful life
+  * ML approach
+    * unsupervised learning
+    * supervised learning
+* stage 4: operationalization

+## 2:15PM: IT1970 - Tracking Micro Services with Splunk

+___ this talk will be online at a later time ___